What is the Minimum QR code size? A Complete Guide

 When packaging receipts or setting up a QR code, size matters more than you may assume.
 Too small, and you risk a blurry QR code that users can't experiment with.

-This guide will cover the exceptional and ideal QR code sizes for print and screens.
+This guide will cover the exceptional and ideal sizes for print QR codes.
 We'll also provide simple layout recommendations and introduce the micro QR code generator.

 Why QR Code Size Matters

 A QR code's function is to store data immediately through scanning.
-However, QR code blur will become a problem when it's revealed too small or on low-resolution surfaces.
+However, blurry QR code will become a problem when it's revealed too small or on low-resolution surfaces.

 Factors that affect clarity include: